Miguellabra/Titanic_Tutorial/README.md

 ## Problem Description
 The main objective in this problem is to predict whether a passenger will survive to the titanic catastrophe based on certain features.
 The submission file should most be a two column data set, one containing the passenger ID (sorted in any way) and the other column must have 1 or 0, depending on if the passenger dont survived 0 and 1 if the passenger survived.
 The features are the following:

 1.
+2.
+3.
 ## The approach
 This project make use of feature engineering, und because of thath I constructed 4 data category each one with specific alterations to their features.
 After data preprocessing the categories are the following:
 * Category 0: Remain unchanged (original).
-* Category 1: "TRelatives" column created, which is the sum of sibsp and parch (total relatives).
+* Category 1: "TRelatives" column created, which is the sum of sibsp and parch columns (total relatives).
 Sibps and parch columns were deleted.
 * Category 2: Age and Fare columns are normalized.
 * Category 3: A combination of category 1 and 2.